AaronSadlerUK/Umbraco.Community.UmbNav/README.md

 To [install Core from NuGet](https://www.nuget.org/packages/Umbraco.Community.UmbNav.Core), run the following command in your instance of Visual Studio.

     PM> Install-Package Umbraco.Community.UmbNav.Core

-## Umbraco Cloud Supported

-UmbNav fully supports Umbraco Cloud including the content synchroniser, it has been fully tested transferring and restoring between environments.

 ### Documentation